Faculty Evaluation Plan, Department of History

 2. Teaching, including Advising

-Regular faculty are normally expected to teach four courses per academic year.
+Teaching loads for tenure-stream faculty, teaching professors, and multi-term lecturers are determined by their contracts.
 Teaching professors normally teach six courses per academic year.
 Evidence of effective teaching must be demonstrated and furnished; this evidence may take several forms.
 Good teaching requires continual application and effort.
 This includes maintaining credentials as a scholar and keeping abreast of new developments in the discipline.

-All faculty including teaching professors are expected to engage in the advising and mentoring of undergraduate and graduate students.
+Tenure-stream faculty are expected to engage in the advising and mentoring of undergraduate and graduate students.
+Teaching professors and multi-term lecturers are expected to engage in teh advising and mentoring of undergraduate students.
 The Personnel Committee will consider advising in its annual evaluation of each faculty member.
 Faculty are expected to be familiar with the schedule of course offerings and requirements for the major, minor, and graduate degrees; to make themselves regularly available for consultation at publicly announced times; to assist students in making well-informed academic and career choices; to appropriately refer students to campus support offices; and to direct student theses and examinations, as appropriate.

 3. Service